-Advanced Certificate - Definition and Requirements:
+Advanced Certificate Programs: Definitions and Requirements

 An Advanced Certificate is comprised of graduate courses.

 NYSED does not stipulate a minimum number of credit hours for an Advanced Certificate.
 However, RIT Advanced Certificates typically consist of at least 12 semester credit hours.